johnrudolph/beast-master/rules.md

 ## Action Phase
 The Action Phase simply consists of player turns.
 On your turn, you will do the following in order:

-1. **Actions**: Take 4 Actions.
-With your Action, you may either play a Colossus card, or move your Colossus or an Acolyte (see full Movement rules in the next section).
-Some cards will give you extra Actions.
-When you play those cards, use those extra Actions immediately on this turn.
+1. **Actions**: In any order, you may play any cards from your hand, and you may make up to 4 moves (see full Movement rules in the next section).
 2. **Draw**: Draw 1 Colossus Card.

 ## Reap Phase